VergeOS oVirt Integration:

 VergeIO

-This is a working demo, not a slide deck.
-Rick Vanover and Jason Yaeger walk through a complete VergeOS deployment with oVirt-based backup coverage running — start to finish in a single session, with live Q&A at the end.
+This is a working demo and panel discussion, not a slide deck.
+Rick Vanover and Paul Hodges walked through a complete VergeOS deployment with oVirt-based backup coverage running live — start to finish — with George Crump and Aaron Richman joining the panel for Q&A on the go-to-market story and what this integration means for organizations in active VMware evaluation.

 VergeOS 26.1.2 Environment